GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Experiment Results

 \paragraph{Message-Based vs.\ Profile-Based} Here, we compare the performance on the Reddit in-domain test set (3rd column) with the profile-based test set (5th column).
-As before, models trained on the respective datasets show the strongest performance, with Gemma-3 (rpb) performing best.
-The mixed models perform almost on-par for both datasets.
+As before, models trained on the respective datasets show the strongest performance, with Gemma-3 (rpb) and Qwen-2.5 (rpb) performing best.
+The mixed models perform almost on par for both datasets.
 For example, for profile-based evaluation, Gemma-3 (mix) has only 0.02 difference in F1-Score.
 Overall, profile-based evaluation yields higher metrics than other scenarios (e.g., 0.09 higher accuracy), likely because concatenated messages provide more information on an author’s style than single messages.
 The best-performing model remains a tuned Gemma variant.

-Figure \ref{fig:f1perlen} shows F1-scores for the two best-performing baselines, msr and sbert (trained on the mixed dataset), as well as Gemma-3-12b in zero-shot and fine-tuned (mixed and profile-based) settings across varying word counts (x-axis), together with the corresponding Spearman correlations.
+Figure \ref{fig:f1perlen} shows F1-scores for the two best-performing baselines, msr and sbert (trained on mixed), as well as Gemma-3-12b in zero-shot and fine-tuned (mixed and profile-based) settings across varying word counts (x-axis), alongside corresponding Spearman correlations.
+To this end, samples from the mixed test set were grouped into word-length buckets on a logarithmic scale (see Appendix \ref{sec:bins} for details).
 Gemma-3 (mix) performs best up to about 100 words, after which it is surpassed by Gemma-3 (rpb).
-Around 500 words, Gemma-3 (mix) reaches a performance plateau and at about 1000 words, the performance of other models is almost on par with it.
+Around 500 words, Gemma-3 (mix) reaches a performance plateau, and at about 1000 words, the performance of other models is almost on par with it.
 Gemma-3 (mix) is decreasing from about 500 words.
 Gemma-3 zero-shot shows the steepest gain, starting with the lowest F1 and gradually catching up as word count increases.
 The baseline models exhibit similar curves, with msr generally outperforming sbert except at around 1500 words, where sbert peaks before declining.
-Overall, the high Spearman correlations between message length and F1-Score (up to $\rho$=0.94) indicate that AV is highly sensitive to text length, with short texts often lacking sufficient stylistic information.
-This highlights the need for clear minimum text-length guidelines for system users.
+The high Spearman correlations between message length and F1-Score (up to $\rho$=0.94) indicate that AV is highly sensitive to text length, with short texts often lacking sufficient stylistic information.
+This highlights the importance of minimum length requirements in practical use.